novare-tredara/Tredara/README.md

 Without Docker env: Change"proxy": "http://localhost:8080/api/" in package.json file
 ```

-#### How to run and build in Docker
+#### How to run and build in Docker (verified in 20.10.21)

 ```
 $ cd Tredara
-$ docker compose up --build --force-recreate (or) docker -compose up --build --force-recreate
+$ docker compose up --build --force-recreate (or) docker-compose up --build --force-recreate
 ```

 #### How to Setup and Access the Database, Backend and Frontend application